By Rebecca Rudell

-During his time at UB, Li was the Moog Fellowship recipient from 2011 to 2013.
+At UB, Li was the Moog Fellowship recipient from 2011 to 2013.
 His PhD research topic was nanotechnology in GaAs solar cells, and his advisor was SUNY Distinguished Professor Vladimir Mitin.

 “I gained a great deal of technical experience through my work at UB’s state-of-the-art cleanroom facilities, which prepared me well for my position as an R&D engineer at Alta,” said Li.
 “The professors in the electrical engineering department were very accessible and gave me a lot of guidance.”

 Li had a little additional help getting his job at Alta Devices.
-While attending the school’s 2015 Order of the Engineer ceremony, Li met Richard Chang (MS Nuclear Engineering 1979), CEO of Zing Semiconductor Corp. and UB’s Distinguished International Alumni Award recipient in 2013.
+While attending the school’s 2015 Order of the Engineer ceremony, Li met Richard Chang (MS '79 Nuclear Engineering), CEO of Zing Semiconductor Corp. and UB’s Distinguished International Alumni Award recipient in 2013.
 The two men hit it off and Chang wrote a letter of recommendation for Li.
 Li started at Alta Devices just a few months later—and he is off to a great career!